Improving Dairy Herd Management between Israel and Taiwan

 Sightseeing trips around Israel

 Of course, no Israeli Dairy School seminar would be complete without sightseeing trips around Israel.
-The group enjoyed trips to the Lake of Galilee, the historic sites of Jerusalem, and Tel Aviv, and Jaffa.
+The group enjoyed trips to the Lake of Galilee, Jerusalem’s historic sites, Tel Aviv, and Jaffa.
 We made sure to sample a wide variety of Israeli food throughout.

 The group’s favorite spots must have been the Hamat Gader hot springs and the Dead Sea.
 After all, humans need cooling when in extreme conditions too!
 The group had a fantastic time relaxing and swimming in both places.
 You can’t beat a nice float at the end of a productive day.